khusmann/sparkle/README.md

 ### Dependencies

 **R Dependencies:**

 - `jsonlite` - JSON serialization
 - `httpuv` - Local development server

 **JavaScript Dependencies (bundled):**

 - `react` (^18.2.0)
 - `react-dom` (^18.2.0)
 - `@r-wasm/webr` - WebAssembly R runtime (loaded from CDN)

 ## Contributing

 This is an experimental project.
-Contributions, ideas, and feedback are welcome!

-## Inspiration

-Sparkle is inspired by:
-- **Shiny** - The pioneering R web framework
-- **React** - For its elegant component model
-- **webR** - Making R run in the browser
-- **Svelte** - For compiler-driven approaches to reactivity
+If you're interested in exploring these ideas or have thoughts on how to address the limitations, contributions and feedback are welcome.

 ## License

 MIT License - see LICENSE file for details

----

-**Note**: This is a proof-of-concept.
-Not recommended for production use yet.